piazzai/archluks/README.md

 iwctl station wlan0 connect your-wifi
 ```

-You can test your connection with `ping -c 3 archlinux.org`.
+You can test your connection with `ping -c3 archlinux.org`.
 If it works, download the script and run it.

 ```sh
 curl -fsSLO https://github.com/piazzai/archluks/raw/refs/heads/master/install.sh